Ruin Is the Road to Transformation…So What Are You Waiting For?

 Yes, we are social creatures by nature but writers have survived for eons working on their own… or have they?
 Perhaps there were many discussions among writers about plot, characters and settings.
 In the end, though, each writer must go it alone to write the story.
 It’s the last bastion of solitude enjoyed by fickle artists.

 I often wonder, if any of them were alive today, what they would think of SM and its effect on writing.
-Hemingway might have enjoyed the celebrity SM offers (he did have a bit of an ego); perhaps Fitzgerald as well.
+Hemingway might have enjoyed the celebrity SM offers (he did have more than a bit of an ego); perhaps Fitzgerald as well.
 But Jack, in my opinion, would have poo-pooed the notion that he needed to join a group for ‘support.’
 After all, he wrote a thousand words a day on his own and often while out living one of his stories – tinker, tailor, oyster pirate, WRITER.

 A life of WORDS from a life LIVED.
 All without social media.
 Amazing.